nickatnight23/gratitude/README.md

 A Gratitude app that allows users to log in, sign up and create gratitude entries.
-Users has the option to delete, edit their own entries.
+Users has the option to delete and edit their own entries.

 LICENSE
 Copyright <2020> <nickatnight23>